ShengdingHu/shengdinghu.github.io/_pages/about.md

 1. **Scientifically Scaling up LLMs**.
 This include
    1. **Predicatable Scaling**.
 Ensuring the growth of Language Models' ability is measureable and predictable.
    2. **Scalable Supervision for LLM**.
 As we are running out of pretraining data and step into super-human tasks,  developing mechanisms for scalable oversight and dynamic evaluation is important.
 2. **Building Scalable Solutions for Embodied Agents**.
 This include
    1. **Scalable Environment Generation**.
-Creating adaptable and scalable environments for Agents RL training.
+Creating scalable virtual environments to provide scalable supervision for agents' training.
-   2. **Scalable Multi-modal Architectures**.
-Enhancing the versatility of architectures to handle multiple modes of input and interaction.
+   2. **Scalable and Unified Agent Foundation Models.**  Current foundation models are not yet ready for embodied and  long-term-goal-oriented agents.
+How to build scalable architectures for time-streaming and simulateneously multi-channal input.
+And how to build scalable solutions for long term context processing.

-   3. **Scalable Long Term Intelligence**.
-Current agents are short-termed.
-How to build scalable solutions for long term memorization and time-streaming input processing.
+In fact, I believe that we will not have achieved AGI until the model is capable of conducting scientific research independently.
+All the aforementioned points contribute to this objective.

 # News!